codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ###### Solution

-The following can help resolve the issue:
+The following suggestions can help resolve the issue:

 1. Verify that the access credentials e.g. SSH key pairs were added correctly
 2. In general, ensure that the repository access is up to date.
 You can find more information [here](https://docs.codemagic.io/getting-started/adding-apps/#modifying-access)